Understanding the science behind topical treatments

 Some of the most common topical treatments include steroids, antibiotics, antifungals, and retinoids.
 Steroids help reduce inflammation and can be used to treat a variety of skin conditions.
 Antibiotics help reduce bacterial infections and can be used for acne and rosacea, among other conditions.
 Antifungals are used to treat yeast and fungal infections, and retinoids are normally used for acne and other skin conditions.

-See also The Benefits of Salicylic Acid for Hormonal Acne
+See also The Benefits and Drawbacks of Using Benzoyl Peroxide for Acne

 Benefits of Topical Treatments